- Games have been shown to improve cognitive abilities and can even prevent dementia later in life.

-Playing games may sound like an activity isn’t aimed for learning.
+Playing games may sound like an activity not aimed for learning.
 Some might even define it as a misuse of our time.
 But, is it really?

-Games have been the subject of different studies that show an improvement in cognitive abilities of the players.
-One of the most studied has been chess, and it’s considered a predictor of better cognitive, reading, and math skills.
+Games have been the subject of different studies that show an improvement in the cognitive abilities of the players.
+One of the most studied has been chess, and it’s considered a predictor of better reading, and math skills.
 Research has also shown that the cognitive stimulation that happens while playing board games can prevent dementia later on in life.

 Studies focusing on games have been emerging recently.
 There’s one scientist, and game enthusiast, that has devoted his work to the study of games and human development: Pierre Corbeil.
-He mentions that one of the aspects that makes games such a learning experience for humans is the fact that you can face a challenge without remarkable consequences.
+He mentions that one of the aspects that makes games a learning experience for humans is the fact that you can face a challenge without remarkable consequences.
 The worst thing that can happen is to lose the game, and losing can also be something to learn from.

 He states that play has various components, some of them related to enjoyment and interaction, and some others related to cognitive performance.
 Taking this into account, we will show how both of these aspects can be used to boost your child’s development through games, with a special focus on board games.

 Social and emotional development

 - Social skills: Games can teach your little one to follow rules and respect someone else’s turn.
 He can also practice how to talk to others and how to understand different points of view.

-- Strengthen relationships: When playing board games, you can also have fun and spend time as a family.
+- Strengthen relationships: When playing board games, you can also have fun and spend quality time as a family.
 This type of activity can contribute to make you feel closer to each other and strengthen your relationship.
 If you feel like it, you can even invite some friends over and foster your little one’s social skills.
-Harvard stated a significant relation between our social interactions and our health.
+Harvard stated that a significant relation exists between social interactions and our health.
 Many board games are now designed for entire families.
 Both children and adults can find them fun!